wanchichen/mnlp_hw3/mt/VOLT/README.md

 Constructing a vocabulary is a fisrt step for any NLP tasks.
 How can we efficiently learn an optimal vocabulary for machine translation?
-In this blog, I will explain the VOLT algorithm from the paper *Vocabulary Leaning via Optimal Transport for Neural Machine Translation*, which was awarded the best paper at ACL 2021.
+In this blog, I will explain the VOLT algorithm from the paper *Vocabulary Leaning via Optimal Transport for Neural Machine Translation*, which was awarded **the Best Paper** at ACL 2021.

-Reading time: About 8 minutes

 <!-- more -->